Tshimangadzo-glich/FNB-App-Academy/README.md

-week-4 now the introduction to JavaScript has started and abit similar to HTML. week-5 built a basic calculator app and stying the app as well, made sure all the functions work perfectly fine without erros. week-6 now we learned more about JS and fetching content from the live server to link with the app built.
+week-4 now the introduction to JavaScript has started and abit similar to HTML. week-5 built a basic calculator app and stying the app as well, made sure all the functions work perfectly fine without erros. week-6 now we learned more about JS and fetching content from the live server to link with the app built. week-7 learned about APIs and fetching data from the server to the code and made a contact book app. week-8 made a shopping cart using Python as the main language and the basics of Python with how to apply them in the code.